Alpha1zln/DATA_STRUCTURE_Create_from_basic/readme.md

 Click Create Pull Request

 ✅ 13.
 Review and Merge PR

 Once PR is approved (by you or teammate), click Merge pull request
 Confirm merge → branch branch_ver1 merges into main

 ✅ 14.
 Sync Local Repo (After Merge)  ... imp....

-Switch back to main and update:
+Switch back to main and update:  vp
 ```
 git checkout main
 git pull origin main
 ```

 ✅ 12.
 Verify
 Go to your GitHub repo → refresh → 🎉 you’ll see all your code uploaded!